 - Speak the customer’s language.
 People tell me that a multi-lingual website can double your local online business in many parts of the U.S. These days, customers begin their buying cycle online, where they can get answers to their frequently asked questions, product information, and transactions — all in a language they really understand.

 - Find global sources now.
 This may not be politically correct these days, but smart startups are looking globally to source their products from the very beginning.
 Software can be developed “offshore” for a low cost, manufacturing volumes are quickly available from China, and European designs have increased opportunities in every country.
+When outsourcing globally, be sure to perform ethical outsourcing audits to make sure the companies you partner with globally meet your company’s social accountability standards.

 - Selectively protect your intellectual property worldwide.
 At present, no world patents or international patent process exists, so you need to apply in every relevant country.
 Trying to get patent protection worldwide at the beginning is prohibitively expensive, so pick your geographies and timing carefully and strategically.